 There are two important differences in what you receive under workers’ compensation from personal injury damages.
 First, your wage compensation is partial under workers’ compensation and not your regular amount.
 And second, unlike personal injury damages, workers’ compensation benefits do not include pain and suffering from the accident.

-When to Call Sam & Ash, LLP
+When to Call Sam & Ash Injury Law

 There can be a lot of gray areas in which your particular case may fall.
 Some injury accidents present claims against an employer and a third party who contributed to the accident.
 That means you can pursue a personal injury case in addition to receiving workers’ compensation benefits.